What Are Quality Objectives For ISO 9001?

 Once the action plan is established, you must implement it.
 You may find that the following suggestions will help foster a cooperative effort in accomplishing the plan:

-• Build on the plans and programmes you have now for compliance
+- Build on the plans and programs you have now for compliance

-• Focus on continual improvement of management programmes over time
+- Focus on continual improvement of management programs over time

 Monitoring and Revising Quality Objectives

-The quality management programme should be revised regularly to reflect changes in your organization’s objectives and targets.
+The quality management program should be revised regularly to reflect changes in your organization’s objectives and targets.

-Track all new or modified operations, activities, and/or products in case the management programme needs to be amended to reflect these changes.
+Track all new or modified operations, activities, and/or products in case the management program needs to be amended to reflect these changes.

 Related Information You Might Find Useful